Edit in GitHubLog an issue

 • 1GB storage: storage usage = 2 * key_sizes + value_sizes

-The quota is shared for all State containers in the organization, across all regions.
-It is not enforced for now, just tracked.
+The quota is shared for all State containers in an organization, across all regions.
+They are currently tracked but not enforced.

-Example: org 123 is entitled to 3 quotas, the total bandwidth usage of the organization should not exceed 600GB/month and the storage across regions should not exceed 3GB.
+For example: if an organization is entitled to three quotas, its total bandwidth usage should not exceed 600GB/month, and the storage across regions should not exceed 3GB.

-We also enforce rate-limiting at the State container (=Workspace) level within a region.
+We enforce rate-limiting at the State container (workspace) level within a region.
 Rate-limiting per quota unit is defined as:

-In case of exceeding the rate-limiting quota, the State service will return with 429s.
-However, a retry mechanism in the State library will mitigate the propagation of the error on short time windows.
+If the rate-limiting quota is exceeded, the State service will return a 429 (Too Many Requests) error.
+However, a retry mechanism in the State library will mitigate the propagation of the error for short time windows.

-Example: org 123 is entitled to 5 quotas, any production workspace will not be throttled before consuming 50MB/min or 5MB/sec bandwidth in a single region.
+For example: if an organization is entitled to 5 quotas, a production workspace will not be throttled before it consumes 50MB/min or 5MB/sec bandwidth in a single region.

 match option

-state.deleteAll and state.list support a match option to filter keys.
+state.deleteAll and state.list support the match option to filter keys.

-match supports a glob-style pattern via the * character, suppose you have the following keys: key, base.key, key-1
+match supports a glob-style pattern using the * character.
+If you have the keys key, base.key, and key-1:

 • match=key will match key